 Wisconsin Food Stamp Interview Process

 After you sign up for food stamps, you need to undergo an interview.
-You can arrange for a food stamp phone interview in some cases, but other times, it may be necessary to attend an in-person meeting.
+You can arrange for a food stamp phone interview in some cases, but at other times, it may be necessary to attend an in-person meeting.

 During your interview, you should be prepared to show the caseworker proof of your income, identity and expenses.
 If you are unable to locate proof of these things, a caseworker can help you find the required information.